Signed in as:

 IT ALL STARTED FOR ME AT AGE FOUR:

-MOM AND DAD NEVER HAD TO PUSH ME TO PRACTICE.
+MY PARENTS NEVER HAD TO PUSH ME TO PRACTICE:

 I loved playing music and making music, and readily practiced piano nearly every day.
 I simply loved playing piano!
 (Church pipe organs and other electronic keyboards were soon to follow.)